bieganski/detail-api/README.md

-# PASCAL in Detail API
+# PASCAL in Detail API - modified for out ZPP2019 purposes

 Python API for the [PASCAL in Detail](https://sites.google.com/view/pasd/dataset) multi-task computer vision challenge.
 This API is a fork of [MS COCO vision challenge API](https://github.com/pdollar/coco).